MichaelCurrin/workflow-builder/index.md

     runs-on: ubuntu-latest
 ```

-Run on a matrix of operating systems.
+Run on a matrix of operating systems - useful if you need to test your app can install and run on all.

 ```yaml
 jobs: